milvus-io/milvus-docs/site/en/guides/monitor.md

    $ docker run -i -p 3000:3000 grafana/grafana
    ```

-2. Point your browser to `http://<hostname of machine running grafana>:3000` and log into the Grafana UI.
+2. Open `http://<hostname of machine running grafana>:3000` in your browser and log into the Grafana UI.

 <div class="alert note">
 Grafana's default username and password are both "admin".
-You can also create a new Grafana account.
+You can create a Grafana account of your own.
 </div>

 3. [Add Prometheus as a data source](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/).